 The network will be competitively bid and designed through a multi-stage RFPQ/RFP process.

-The RFPQ process will contain two stages and will be used to establish a list of pre-qualified repondents to submit proposal(s) in response to subsequent RFP(s) for the network construction.
+The RFPQ process contains two stages and is being used to establish a list of pre-qualified repondents to submit proposal(s) in response to subsequent RFP(s) for the network construction.

 The RFPQ process launched on May 12, 2017.

 What is the anticipated timeline for the RFPQ/RFP process?